cqdowning/cytoblast/ProjectDocument.md

 *Scheduling* - One of my biggest regrets with this project was not maintaining a strict schedule for development.
 At the beginning, features that were critical for development would not be done quickly enough which delayed further features from being developed.
 If I had set stricter deadlines, I could have planned for when each feature would be completed and if someone was busy with other work I could have quickly reassigned tasks to someone who could meet the deadline.
 Development speed ended up being slower than I would have liked and I had to implement a few features myself to keep development moving.

 ### Templates and Design
 As the producer, I was responsible for the game design.
 To ensure everyone was on the same page, I created base classes for features that needed to be further developed.
+I also took on any tasks that needed to be completed quickly but the other team members already had work or the feature did not apply to the other roles.

 *Test Levels* - Added two test levels with a basic tileset that had collision.
 This was important for testing player movement and level switching.
 They were then deleted in favor of the actual levels.
 [Commit for test levels](https://github.com/cqdowning/cytoblast/commit/32fd5fb390c1da6cdbb137b5f64c261a54b865b7)